mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-Probably you should supplement the above so that you only re-attempt for
+In most cases, you should probably supplement the code above so that it re-attempts only for
 specific error conditions.

-## Wrapping Delegate Systems
+## Wrapping delegate systems

-Be careful with Promises and delegate systems as they are not always suited.
+Be careful with Promises and delegate systems, as they are not always compatible.
-Promises complete *once* where most delegate systems call their callbacks many
+Promises complete *once*, whereas most delegate systems may notify their delegate many
 times.
 This is why, for example, there is no PromiseKit extension for a
 `UIButton`.